dataPipelineAU/jwebsite/_posts/2015-08-03-summary-of-pyconau.markdown

 ###An End-to-End Machine Learning Ecosystem in a Quarter
 Chris Hausler from Zendesk spoke about how they (almost) built an enterprise-grade system for machine learning from their vast amount of customer data in just a quarter (of a year).
 The talk had lots of insights about the trade-offs needed to build a system well, but also quickly.
-Their system already does a gret job in working out if customers will have a good service experience, and has great scope for improvement (many of which Chris and his team are working on already).
+Their system already does a great job in working out if customers will have a good service experience, and has great scope for improvement (many of which Chris and his team are working on already).

 ###Predicting sports winners using data analytics with pandas and scikit-learn
 This was my talk, in which I went through the material in chapter 3 of my new book (!) on how to predict the winner of an NBA match with Python's pandas and scikit-learn libraries.
-The talk was well received, and I got lots of postive feedback.
+The talk was well received, and I got lots of positive feedback.
 After the talk, I received some help from Sean Malloy which allowed me to integrate betting odds into the computation.
 My system doesn't make a profit (yet), but the loss is only small, especially compared to lesser systems.